A Generalized Crystalline Equivalence Principle: Introduction

 \section{Introduction}

-The crystalline equivalence principle (CEP) introduced by Thorngren-Else in \cite{TE1} and further developed in \cite{TE2}, significantly advances the classification of certain topological phases where a group $G$ acts on spacetime.
-It establishes that crystalline topological phases, which are topological theories that depend on an underlying space, with a symmetry given by the action of group $G$ on the space, shares the same classification as topological quantum field theories (TQFTs) with internal $G$-symmetry.
-This insight is particularly powerful in the study of spacetime symmetry-protected topological (SPT) phases \cite{Jiang:2016yea,Cheng:2018aaz,Freed:2019jzd,Zhang:2019zcj,zhang2022real}, using the techniques of homotopy theory explained in \cite{FH:2016rqq}.
-The analogue in the fermionic case gives a fermionic crystalline equivalence principle (FCEP) and has been applied to classify fermionic SPTs with spatial symmetries in \cite{Debray:2021rik}.
+The crystalline equivalence principle (CEP) was introduced by Thorngren-Else in \cite{TE1} and further developed in \cite{TE2}.
+It proposes a correspondence between \emph{crystalline topological phases}, which are families of topological quantum field theories (TQFTs) parameterized by a (contractable) space with $G$-symmetry, and TQFTs with internal $G$-symmetry.
+This is particularly powerful in the study of spatial symmetry-protected topological (SPT) phases \cite{Jiang:2016yea,Cheng:2018aaz,Freed:2019jzd,Zhang:2019zcj,zhang2022real}, using the techniques of homotopy theory explained in \cite{FH:2016rqq}, and may also provide insight into SymTFTs for spatial symmetries, as studied in \cite{Pace:2024acq,Pace:2025hpb}.
+The fermionic analogue has been applied to classify fermionic SPTs with spatial symmetries in \cite{Debray:2021rik}.